-Before a developer can start selling new condos, the "offering plan," which describes the development in detail, must be approved by the New York state Attorney General’s Office.
-Details include everything from what the developers will use for the facade to how many trees they'll plant on the grounds.
+Before a developer can start selling new condos, the offering plan, which describes the development in detail, must be approved by the New York State Attorney General’s Office.
+This document includes details on all aspects of the development, such as what materials the developers will use for the facade, to how many trees they'll plant on the grounds.
 The idea is to protect buyers from any surprises and hold the developer accountable.
 If they don't deliver as promised, purchasers can complain to the attorney general or sue.

 The sales office will have a copy of the plan, which is typically several hundred pages long.
 Your attorney should review it carefully, keeping an eye out for unusual provisions, costs, and other details an inexperienced eye (yours) might miss.

 Protect yourself, your investment and future quality of life by working with an experienced real estate lawyer when you're buying a brand new condo.
 “Your attorney should do extensive due diligence into the developer including any complaints about their prior projects,” says New York City real estate attorney Steven Wagner of Wagner Berkow & Brandt.
 “He or she should also thoroughly review the offering plan and check on financial strength and reputation of the developer to inform you of hidden and not so hidden risks, and then eliminate or mitigate those risks through negotiation.”
 To schedule a free 15 minute telephone consultation with Steven Wagner of Wagner Berkow & Brandt, click here or call 646-780-7272.